keepsimpler/smartfarming/docs/disease/index.md

 There are many different deep learning models that can be used for plant disease classification and detection, and the best choice will depend on  a number of factors, such as the size and complexity of the dataset, the specific disease being detected, and the desired performance and speed.
 Some popular deep learning models that have been used for plant disease classification and detection include:

+`Convolutional neural networks (CNNs)`

-- Convolutional neural networks (CNNs): CNNs are a type of feed-forward neural network that is commonly used for image classification and object detection tasks.
+: CNNs are a type of feed-forward neural network that is commonly used for image classification and object detection tasks.
 They are composed of multiply layers of interconnected neurons, and they use convolutional operations to extract features for input images.

+`Region-based CNNs (R-CNNs)`

-- Region-based CNNs (R-CNNs): R-CNNs are a type of CNN that is designed for object detection tasks.
+: R-CNNs are a type of CNN that is designed for object detection tasks.
 They use a combination of a CNN and a region proposal algorithm to identify regions of the image that are likely to contain objects, and they use the CNN to classify the objects and predict their bounding boxes.

-- You Only Look Once (YOLO): YOLO is a real-time object detection system that uses a single CNN to predict the bounding boxes and class labels of objects in an image.
+`You Only Look Once (YOLO)`

+: YOLO is a real-time object detection system that uses a single CNN to predict the bounding boxes and class labels of objects in an image.
 It achieves this by handling object detection as a regression problem rather than a classification problem.
 YOLO is known for its high speed and good performance on a variety of object detection tasks.
 YOLOV7 and YOLOV5 are two state-of-the-art implements till now.

-- Single Shot Multibox Detector (SSD): Similar to YOLO, SSD also use a single CNN to predict the bounding boxes and class labels of object in an image.
+`Single Shot Multibox Detector (SSD)`

+: Similar to YOLO, SSD also use a single CNN to predict the bounding boxes and class labels of object in an image.
 The feature that sets it apart from YOLO is its approach to bounding-box regression.

+`Transformer-based Detection`

-- Transformer-based Detection: In transformer-based object detection models, transformers are typically used in conjunction with a CNN to process the images.
+: In transformer-based object detection models, transformers are typically used in conjunction with a CNN to process the images.
 The CNN is used to extract features from the images, and the transformer is then used to process the features and perform the object detection via s bipartite matching training objective.
 Detection Transformer (DETR) is a state-of-the-art implementation till now.